 If the power supply is adequate but the amp still goes into protection, disconnect some of the speakers and check if the problem is resolved.

-You should also note that amps may lose power over time if the amp is old and the components are wearing out.
+You should also note that amps may lose power over time if they are old and the components are wearing out.

 This is one of the main reasons your amplifier may keep turning off.
 If the wiring is not appropriate, less power will pass into the amp.
 Thus, you should check the wiring and correct any errors first.